 Holding down a fret anywhere on the fretboard is going to, in turn, shorten the length of the string as it stands between the bridge and the nut at the top of the guitar.
 This means that even if you play the 1st fret, you are still effectively shortening the length of the string.

 More often than not the number of frets on an acoustic guitar will be less than on an electric guitar.
 On classical and flamenco guitars the neck meets the body at the 12th fret, and since there is not usually a soundhole, reaching the upper frets is rendered difficult if not impossible.

 My own acoustic guitar, for example, is a parlor guitar by those wizards over at Takamine that has around 21 frets but is inhibited considerably by the shape.

-The typical dreadnought shape is built so as to accommodate explorations of the upper echelons of pitch, allowing plenty of room for the guitarist in question to move and to explore as they wish via a mellow and rounded cutaway on the underside of the body near the fretboard.
+The typical dreadnought shape is built so as to accommodate explorations of the upper echelons of pitch, allowing plenty of room for the guitarist in question to move and explore as they wish via a mellow and rounded cutaway on the underside of the body near the fretboard.

-A parlor guitar shape, by contrast, does not have any such cutaway shape, meaning the body begins to encroach on the freedom of the guitarist in the upper echelons of pitch from around the 12th fret mark.
+A parlor guitar shape, by contrast, does not have any such cutaway shape, meaning the body begins to encroach on the freedom of the guitarist in the upper echelons of the pitch from around the 12th fret mark.
 This makes progressing past this point far more difficult than it might otherwise be unless you intend to become a contortionist of sorts.